 Perovskites are a large family of crystalline materials whose name derives from a natural mineral: calcium titanate (CaTiO3).
-The use of CaTiO3 can be found in several applications in the field of manufacturing electronic components, requiring high stability of electrical properties as a function of temperature.
-The CaTiO3 material is active under UV light and presents an excellent photo-corrosion resistance with high thermal stability [1,2,3,4], which makes it a good candidate as a photocatalyst material.
-At low temperatures, it presents a ferroelectric property, and it has been used in electroluminescent devices and sensors.
+The CaTiO3 find several applications in the field of manufacturing electronic components requiring high stability of electrical properties as a function of temperature.
+The CaTiO3 material is active under UV light and present an excellent photo-corrosion resistance with high thermal stability [1,2,3,4] which make it a good candidate as photocatalyst material.
+At low temperatures, it presents a ferroelectric property and it has been used in electroluminescent devices and sensors.
 [1,5].

-\ Corresponding author: najwa.gouitaa@gmail.com

-CaTiO3 is a perovskite-like material of orthorhombic structure with a = 5.4398 Å, b = 7.6417 Å. and c = 5.3830 Å [6].
+CaTiO3 is a perovskite-like material of orthorhombic structure with a = 5.4398 Å, b = 7.6417 Å, and c = 5.3830 Å [6].
 Its relative permittivity is about 183 at room temperature and 20 to 77 K [7].
+In 1943, Naray-

+\Email of corresponding author: najwa.gouitaa@gmail.com

-In 1943, Naray-Szabo observed a distortion of the orthorhombic phase during heat treatments.
+Szabo observed a distortion of the orthorhombic phase during heat treatments.
 Since then, the phase transitions of the perovskite CaTiO3 have been fairly studied.
-Several works have reported a change from the orthorhombic structure (Pbnm) to the cubic structure $Pm\overline{3}m$ at high temperature.
+Several works have reported a change from the orthorhombic structure (Pbnm) to the cubic structure Pm3m at high temperature.
 Vogt and Schmahl [8] found a phase transition from the orthorhombic Pbnm phase to the cubic phase Pm3m around 1290 °C; they did not observe any intermediate phase between these two phases.
 On the contrary, other researchers have reported the existence of one or more intermediate phases between these two phases.
-Thus, Guyot et. al [9] and Kennedy et. al [10] reported the presence of two intermediate phases between the Pbnm phase and the $Pm\overline{3}m$ phase.
-According to Guyot, the orthorhombic type (Cmcm) is stable between 1110 °C and 1250 °C while the tetragonal type is stable above 1250 °C. According to Kennedy, the orthorhombic phase (Cmcm) is stable between 1125 and 1220 ° C and the tetragonal structure (14 / mcm) is stable up to 1500 °C. On the other hand, Redfern [11] reported only one intermediate phase between the two phases Pbnm and Pm3m respectively.
+Thus, Guyot et. al [9] and Kennedy et. al [10] reported the presence of two intermediate phases between the Pbnm phase and the Pm3m phase.
+According to Guyot, the orthorhombic type (Cmcm) is stable between 1110 °C and 1250 °C while the tetragonal type is stable above 1250 °C. According to Kennedy, the orthorhombic phase (Cmcm) is stable between 1125 and 1220 ° C and the tetragonal structure (14 / mcm) is found to be stable up to 1500 °C. On the other hand, Redfern [11] reported only one intermediate phase between the two phases Pbnm and Pm3m respectively.
 This was in fact the tetragonal phase (14 / mcm) which is found to be stable between 1250 and 1350 °C.

 Generally, the structural and dielectric properties of CaTiO3 are improved by appropriate substitutions of the Ca2+ or Ti4+ cations in the perovskite network with other types of cations [12, 13].
 Recently, extensive studies have been carried out on the influence of different oxide additions on the properties of materials of the type Ca1-xMxTi1-xM'xO3 (M = Y, Sr, Ba, Pb; M '= Co, Al, Fe, Cr).
-This class of materials has become very important and has found countless applications in manufacturing several electronic components [14,15].
-The replacement of the Ti4+ cations by high valence ions creates additional negative charges, which are compensated by the positive charges created by the replacement of Ca2+ by lower valence ions which leads to the electric charge neutrality of the material.
+This class of materials has become very important and has found countless applications in the manufacture of several electronic components [14,15].
+The replacement of the Ti4+ cations by high valence ions creates additional negative charges which are compensated by the positive charges created by the replacement of Ca2+ by lower valence ions which leads to the electric charge neutrality of the material.

 The effects of different substitutions on the electrical properties of CaTiO3 were reported [16].
-The Fe-doped CaTiO3 ceramic showed a potential application as semiconductorbased photocatalysis with the best photocatalytic activity, with degradation of almost 100 % MB (10 ppm) under UV-visible light for 180 min [17].
+The Fe-doped CaTiO3 ceramic showed a potential application as semiconductorbased photocatalysis with a best photocatalytic activity, with degradation of almost 100 % MB (10 ppm) under UV-visible light for 180 min [17].
 The results found showed that the substitution of Fe on the Ti site ensures the highest oxygen-ion and electronic conductivities.
-Dunyushkina et al. [18] measured the ionic and electronic conductivities of $CaTi{1-x}Fe_xO{3-\delta}$ (x =0-0.5) solid solutions and found that the ionic conductivity is maximal at x = 0.2 of Fe content, in concordance with other works [19, 20].
+Dunyushkina et al. [18] measured the ionic and electronic conductivities of CaTi1-xFexO3-δ (x =0-0.5) solid solutions and found that the ionic conductivity is maximal at x = 0.2 of Fe content, in concordance with other works [19, 20].